robertu94/robertu94.github.io/content/learning/reading.markdown

 5. How well organized is the paper?
 Why did the authors organize the paper the way that they did, and does that reduce forward references and  duplication while presenting the information in a logically ordered manner that flows well?
 6. How confident am I about my ratings?
 If you can't answer these questions confidently, you should probably read some more of the cited work in the paper so that you have a better understanding of norms and conventions in the field they are studying.
 It may also be helpful to do a Google Scholar search for key concepts in the paper.

++ Identify 3 key citations and read papers that cite or are cited by the paper you read.
+How does this work compare to similar papers?
+{.activity}

 Hope this helps!